J-Pster/J-Pster/README.md

 I started as a self-starter and still am to this day, learning communication, development, design, leadership, in practice, and many other things, in 2022 I joined @Trybe and here I am learning everything about Full-Stack Web Development and also Soft Skills like self-leadership, creativity, leadership, collaboration, communication, emotional intelligence and critical thinking.

 Currently 🍀✨🎉
-Today I see myself as a leader, developer, student and teacher, organized and focused on adding maximum value in whatever I do, and I believe, that if you are a recruiter, you are the best chance, for me to do this for your company, for you.
+Today I see myself as a leader, developer, student and teacher, organized and focused on adding maximum value in whatever I do, and I believe, that if you are a recruiter, you are the best chance, for me to do this for your company, for the world.

 You can find me on [LinkedIn][1], or on [WhatsApp][2].

 # Olá Pessoal! ⭐

-Olá, meu nome é João Pster e eu sou Desenvolvedor Front-End React + Elementor.
+Olá!
+Eu sou o Pster, sou um Desenvolvedor Front-End e tenho 3 anos de experiência criando soluções para o mercado Web.
 Meu trabalho é criar sites e soluções, para toda categoria de negócio.

 Objetivo 🚩